Euchromia polymena: Description

-Hindwings with vein 3 and 4 from angle of cell.
-Body black.
-Head with blue spot on the vertex.
-The frons is white.
-Tegulae with a white spot.
-Collar and 1st, 4th and 5th abdominal segments are crimson, whereas 2nd, 3rd, and 6th edged with metallic blue.
-Forewings with a basal metallic-blue spot and two at end of the cell.
-There is a large sub-basal, bifid medial and quadrified post-medial orange spots.
-Hindwing with a trifid basal and quadrified post-medial orange spots.
-Coxa of forelegs and three spots on pectus are white.
-Larva reddish with red tubercles.
+Hindwings have veins 3 and 4 extending from the angle of the cell.
+The body is black, with a blue spot on the vertex of the head.
+The frons is white, and the tegulae feature a white spot.
+The collar and the 1st, 4th, and 5th abdominal segments are crimson, while the 2nd, 3rd, and 6th segments are edged with metallic blue.
+Forewings have a basal metallic-blue spot and two spots at the end of the cell.
+They also feature a large sub-basal spot, a bifid medial spot, and a quadrified post-medial orange spot.
+The hindwing displays trifid basal and quadrified post-medial orange spots.
+The coxa of the forelegs and three spots on the pectus are white.
+The larva is reddish with red tubercles.
 It has long anterior and posterior tufts of hair and shorter dense medial dorsal tufts.
 Pupa is in a hairy cocoon.

 Ecology

 The eggs are shiny pale yellow spheres, and laid in groups under a leaf of a food plant.
 The larvae feed on Ipomoea species.
-They are orange with bands of black and brown hairs.
 The caterpillars live in groups until the last instar which is solitary.